 Beyond the cracked marble hotel lobby fountains and abandoned shopping malls lies a world that both owes vaporwave its respect whilst also being indispensable in carving it.
-Certain TV shows and movies from the 1970’s right through to the modern day played a large part in forming the aesthetic of our beloved micro-genre.
+Certain TV shows and movies from the 1970’s right through to the modern-day played a large part in forming the aesthetic of our beloved micro-genre.

 Writer, Bret Easton Ellis, penned tales of rich 80’s youths drowning in blonde LA luxury, as well as the façade of office life used by a psychopathic murderer.
 The former, Less Than Zero (1985), became a film two years after the author’s debut book was published.
-While its reviews are hardly pleasant, the pool parties and all-round expensive Californian highlife is a clear depiction of what vaporwave criticises.
-Ellis makes a similar critique in the book, showing the deep numbness, boredom and dark avenues that this lifestyle can lead to.
+While its reviews are hardly pleasant, the pool parties and all-around expensive Californian highlife are a clear depiction of what vaporwave criticises.
+Ellis makes a similar critique in the book, showing the deep numbness, boredom, and dark avenues that this lifestyle can lead to.
 The same can be said for the latter, which is undoubtedly his most famous book, American Psycho (1991).
 Between the books, his focus shifts from youthful house parties to trendy office workers.
 Though, once again the surface lifestyle is simply a mask for the horror of the individual that dwells underneath.
 Its main character is like a chopped and screwed American ideal.
 Rollerball (1975) depicts a future where capitalism is at a global peak, which is reinforced by the sport that the movie is named after.
 The sport involves two teams that rollerblade and ride motorcycles around a ramped ring in order to plunk a ball into each other’s goal.
 And yes, they are allowed to kill each other.

 The game is designed to show the masses that individuals cannot win, so the ruling elite can remain safely at the top of their hierarchical ladder.
 The beige futuristic 70’s lounges and executive party suites seem to come straight off of a vaporwave album cover.
 The dark undertones that criticise the ruling class’ ideology line up nicely with vaporvalues.

-Elements of movies and series like Back to the Future 2 (1989), Seinfeld (1989) and anything by director, Nicholas Winding Refn, hold acres of reference material.
+Elements of movies and series like Back to the Future 2 (1989), Seinfeld (1989), and anything by the director, Nicholas Winding Refn, hold acres of reference material.
 The scene in Back to the Future 2 where Marty meets his future son at the “retro café” in the year 2015 is iconic.
 Strange, hanging televisions showing the fuzzy faces of old celebrities like Michael Jackson act as waiters, dispensing (Saint?)
 Pepsi and playing glitchy Muzak.
 Later on, Marty visits his future home, where his son watches a bunch of TV channels at once on a large projector in a clean-cut, vaguely futuristic living room.